Ken’s Guide to General Plumbing

 4. What to Do If You Have a Plumbing Problem

-If after getting your plumbing inspected you do find there is a problem with your plumbing, don’t panic!
+If after getting your plumbing inspected you do find there is a problem, don’t panic!
 There are some things that you can handle on your own without having to pay a professional to fix.
-Check out the resources below to find out which plumbing projects you can do yourself vs. when you should hire a professional.
-We’ll also teach you how to fix some drain problems and repair leaky faucets!
+Check out our blog to find out which plumbing projects you may be able to do yourself.
+On our blog we’ll also teach you how to fix minor drain problems, repair leaky faucets, and more!
+But when in doubt, don’t hesitate to bring in a professional.

 Call Ken’s and Get Professional Help